raphaelquast/EOmaps/docs/api.rst

     shade_points
     shade_raster

-If shading is used, a dynamic averaging of the data based on the screen-resolution is performed (resampling based on the mean-value is used by default).
+If shading is used, a dynamic averaging of the data based on the screen-resolution and the currently visible plot-extent is performed (resampling based on the mean-value is used by default).

 .. note::